naiyerasif/site/content/blog/2018/2018-12-09-uploading-files-with-spring.md

 ### Implement the `FileSystemStorageService`

-Create a `FileSystemStorageService`; an implementation of `StorageService` interface that would interact with the filesystem of a machine.
+Create a `FileSystemStorageService`; an implementation of the `StorageService` interface that would interact with the filesystem of a machine.

 ```java
 import dev.mflash.guides.fileupload.configuration.StorageProperties;